neondatabase/website/content/docs/manage/projects.md

 Upon creating a project, you are presented with a dialog that provides your connection details for the project, including your password.
 The password is required to connect to databases in the project from a client or application.
 Store your password in a safe location.

 <Admonition type="important">
 After closing the connection information dialog, your password is no longer accessible.
 If you forget or misplace your password, your only option is to reset it.
-For password reset instructions, see [Users](/docs/manage/users).
+For password reset instructions, see [Manage roles](/docs/manage/roles).
 </Admonition>

 ## Edit a project